DCotterill/halixia-hugo/content/ma/art-of-calligraphy-260.md

 layout: static
 ---

-Learn the art of beautiful writing
+Learn the art of beautiful writing.

 Calligraphy can be described as the ancient art of writing words aesthetically.
 It is considered to be an art form, as it requires a considerable amount of patience and skill to master.